 SLI will be traveling to El Salvador in January 2014 to investigate specific human rights issues.
 Eight students will be sent to provide real change through service and research in El Salvador.
 There will be four three-hour lectures during the Fall 2013 semester in preparation for the trip.
 Course credit will be received in the Spring 2014 semester (HIST 4399 – Independent Study), upon completion of an independent research project and presentation.

-SLI is currently looking for SMU student leaders who are passionate towards human rights service and motivated to affect real change in the SMU and global community to join SLI, apply for leadership positions, and apply to join us in our inaugural project.
+Currently, SLI is looking for student leaders who are passionate about human rights service and are motivated to affect real change in the SMU and global community.

 If you are interested in attending the Student Leadership Initiative to El Salvador, please fill out the following application and return it no later than September 13th at 5:00 p.m. in the Embrey Human Rights Office (109 Clements Hall).
 All applicants will be required to sign up for an interview session upon submission of his or her application.